AP Sources: Jeffrey Epstein arrested in NY on sex charges

 Epstein's arrest, first reported by The Daily Beast, comes amid renewed scrutiny of a once-secret plea deal that ended a federal investigation against him.

-That deal, which is being challenged in Florida federal court, allowed Epstein to plead guilty to lesser state charges of soliciting and procuring a person under age 18 for prostitution.
+That deal, which is being challenged in Florida federal court, allowed Epstein, who is now 66, to plead guilty to lesser state charges of soliciting and procuring a person under age 18 for prostitution.

-He averted a possible life sentence and instead was sentenced to 13 months in jail.
+Averting a possible life sentence, Epstein was instead was sentenced to 13 months in jail.
 The deal also required he reach financial settlements with dozens of his once-teenage victims and register as a sex offender.

+Epstein's deal was overseen by former Miami U.S. Attorney Alexander Acosta, who is now Trump's labor secretary.
+Acosta has defended the plea deal as appropriate under the circumstances, though the White House said in February that it was "looking into" his handling of the deal.

-U.S. District Judge Kenneth Marra of Florida is now weighing whether to undo the non-prosecution agreement, known as an NPA, that was part of the deal and protected Epstein from federal charges.
+U.S. District Judge Kenneth Marra of Florida ruled earlier this year that Epstein's victims should have been consulted under federal law about the deal, and he is now weighing whether to invalidate the non-prosecution agreement, or NPA, that protected Epstein from federal charges.

 It was not immediately clear whether the cases involved the same victims since nearly all have remained anonymous.

-Federal prosecutors recently filed court papers in that case contending Epstein's deal must stand despite victims' claims that authorities violated their rights by not consulting them about the lenient treatment.
+Federal prosecutors recently filed court papers in Florida case contending Epstein's deal must stand.

 "The past cannot be undone; the government committed itself to the NPA, and the parties have not disputed that Epstein complied with its provisions," prosecutors wrote in the filing.

-They acknowledged, however, that the failure to consult victims "fell short of the government's dedication to serve victims to the best of its ability."
+They acknowledged, however, that the failure to consult victims "fell short of the government's dedication to serve victims to the best of its ability" and that prosecutors "should have communicated with the victims in a straightforward and transparent way."

 The victims in the Florida case have until Monday to respond to the Justice Department's filing.